Gainesville Center Expands

 The new location also has a classroom equipped for video teleconferencing technology (VTT), which a permits teacher and two or more groups of students in different locations to meet and interact simultaneously.
 VTT also allows more flexibility in arranging guest speakers for university classes.

-Saint Leo offers a broad selection of bachelor’s degree programs in Gainesville, including elementary education, middle grades education, accounting, business administration, criminal justice, human resources management, computer information systems, health care management, human services administration, psychology, and sociology.
+Saint Leo offers a broad selection of bachelor’s degree programs in Gainesville, including elementary education, middle grades education, accounting, business administration, criminal justice, human resource management, computer information systems, health care management, human services administration, psychology, and sociology.
 Starting in August, Saint Leo will also offer classes leading to the Bachelor of Social Work degree.

 Graduate programs will be added at the center in the near future.